GoogleChrome/web.dev/src/site/content/en/blog/compute-pressure/index.md

 ### CPU clock speed

 Modern CPU cores support a set of clock speeds.
-The device's firmware or operating system can set the core clock speed, in order to trade off the available CPU computational resources with power consumption.
+The device's firmware or operating system can set the core clock speed in order to trade off the available CPU computational resources with power consumption.

 From a user experience standpoint, the following are the most interesting clock